salemandreus/Coderbyte-Practise-Interviews/README.md

 # Coderbyte-Practise-Interviews
-Doing the practise interview assignments on coderbyte in preparation of an actual timed interview to brush up on concepts and familiarise with the platform.
+Doing the free practise interview assignments on coderbyte in preparation of an actual timed interview to brush up on concepts and familiarise with the platform.

 ## Exercise 1 - "Arrays*: Find Intersection"